Freedom of speech: Freedom of information

 Freedom of information is an extension of freedom of speech where the medium of expression is the Internet.
 Freedom of information may also refer to the right to privacy in the context of the Internet and information technology.
 As with the right to freedom of expression, the right to privacy is a recognised human right and freedom of information acts as an extension to this right.
 Freedom of information may also concern censorship in an information technology context, i.e., the ability to access Web content, without censorship or restrictions.

-Freedom of information is also explicitly protected by acts such as the Freedom of Information and Protection of Privacy Act of Ontario, in Canada.
-The Access to Information Act gives Canadian citizens, permanent residents, and any person or corporation present in Canada a right to access records of government institutions that are subject to the Act.
+Freedom of information can also be explicitly protected by acts.
+For example, in Canada, provinces have acts suchas the Freedom of Information and Protection of Privacy Act of Ontario or Freedom of Information and Protection of Privacy Act of Alberta.
+The country-wide Access to Information Act gives Canadian citizens, permanent residents, and any person or corporation present in Canada a right to access records of government institutions that are subject to the Act.

 Limitations

 Some do not regard freedom of speech as absolute.
 Most legal systems generally set limits on it, particularly when it conflicts with other rights and protections, such as in cases of libel, slander, pornography, obscenity, fighting words, and intellectual property.
+Public support for limiting freedom of speech varies by form and time.
 Some limitations to freedom of speech may occur through legal sanction, and others may occur through social disapprobation.
-In Saudi Arabia, journalists are forbidden to write with disrespect or disapproval of the royal family, religion, or the government.
-Journalists are also not legally protected for their writing in Saudi Arabia.
-Journalist Jamal Khashoggi was a critic of the Saudi Arabian government.
-Saudi Arabian officials killed Khashoggi in 2018 for his writing.